 This post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, see my disclosures here.

 A huge thanks to Experience Early Learning (formerly Mother Goose Time) for providing us with their Experience Preschool curriculum for free in exchange for sharing our honest and authentic stories resulting from our personal experiences.
 It’s been such a huge blessing to us!
 As always, my opinions on awesome stuff for little kids are 100% my own.

 Keep in mind that all preschoolers do things in their own time and on their own terms.
 What one is ready for, another might not be.
 Please use your best mama judgement when planning activities for your little kids.

 Guess what?
-We’re still working through our Mother Goose Time A to Zoo Animals box.
+We’re still working through our A to Zoo Animals box.
 I can’t even believe it!
 This is our very first experience with structured curriculum and we’re finally starting to get into a routine.